 Anderson says she understands the city is limited as to how much they can help, “but I do think there should be more pressure being put on the company.”

 The Suburban placed calls to two real estate professionals associated with the company.
 One did not return calls.
-The other deferred to Elfaco.
+The other deferred to Elfaco. n